cleentfaar/devr/docs/3-Commands.md

 Currently there are only a few commands available and they are all at their very first iteration.
 Be warned to use these with care on your filesystem, or use the --dry-run option where available to prevent any file changes whatsoever

-The commands generally can be executed as follows: ``php app/devr command:here``
+The commands generally can be executed as follows: ``devr command:here``

-To get help on a certain command, simply execute: ``php app/devr command:here --help``
+To get help on a certain command, simply execute: ``devr command:here --help``

 Currently, the following commands are available to you: